 Improving oral health is one of seven priority areas from Oregon's State Health Improvement Plan.
 View data, strategies and measures for this priority area.

 A healthy mouth is an important part of overall health, and good oral health starts with your child's baby teeth.
 If baby teeth are kept cavity-free, then a child's adult teeth are more likely to be cavity-free.

-The Oregon Health Authority's Oral Health Unit is responsible for advancing evidence-based strategies to improve the oral health of all Oregonians.
-The Unit is designed after the Association of State and Territorial Dental Directors' (ASTDD) model for state-based oral health programs.
-The Oral Health Unit takes a comprehensive approach to address oral health issues across the lifespan through these activities:
+The Oregon Health Authority's Oral Health Program is responsible for advancing evidence-based strategies to improve the oral health of all Oregonians.
+The Program is designed after the Association of State and Territorial Dental Directors' (ASTDD) model for state-based oral health programs.
+The Oral Health Program takes a comprehensive approach to address oral health issues across the lifespan through these activities:

 - Ongoing data collection and maintenance of the Oregon Oral Health Surveillance System